TorbenJakobsen/manage_github_repos/README.rst

 you will be offered to install by the operating system, which will do what the install command above does.

-The Xcode CLI tools will update jointly with the regular OS updates and core applications like Safari.
+The Xcode CLI tools will update with the regular OS updates and core applications like Safari.

 You can choose the use Homebrew_ if you want the latest versions or don't want the Apple adapted/modified versions.